rmnblm/Mapbox-iOS-Examples/README.md

 # mapbox-ios-examples
 Mapbox examples using [Swift 3](https://swift.org/) and [Mapbox iOS SDK](https://github.com/mapbox/mapbox-gl-native/tree/master/platform/ios).

+> This repo serves as a base for experiments during my two semesters working on my study and Bachelor thesis with @iphilgood.

 # Prerequisites

 In order to run the app you need CocoaPods.
 At the time of writing, CocoaPods 1.1 is still not released but it is required for a bunch of pods.